-- Set the selector switch to the "0" position.
-The radio will be switched on and off with the ignition. - Set the selector switch to the "1" position.
-The radio will be powered at all times from the living area battery.
+■ Set the selector switch to the "0" position.
+The multimedia system will be switched on and off with the ignition.

+Power supply by living area battery:

+■ Set the selector switch to the "I" position.
+The multimedia system can also be operated while the ignition is switched off.